List: 24 of the Weirdest European Idiomatic Expressions

 This is the most romantic on our list of idiomatic expressions: mi media naranja (literally my orange half) is Spanish for “my soulmate”.

 Swedish have a really cute way of describing “someone who has a tan” they’ll say Brun som en pepparkaka or brown as a gingerbread cookie!

-Are you missing any more untranslatable idioms?
+Did we miss any more untranslatable idioms?
 Let us know in the comments! 🙂

 *I was very pleased to find this web-site.I wanted to thanks for your time for this wonderful read!!
 I definitely enjoying every little bit of it and I have you bookmarked to check out new stuff you blog post.

 I just like the helpful information you provide on your articles.
 I will bookmark your blog and test once more right here frequently.
 I’m slightly certain I will be told plenty of new stuff right right here!
 Best of luck for the next!

 In Croatian when you want to say that someone is crazy you can use “Vrane Su Mu Popile Mozak”, literally “cows have drunk his brain”. / “Crows have drunk his brain”,not a cow

 Vrane in Croatian means Crow in English…..